 In 2012, Tiffany & Co. began an internal assessment of the Social Accountability Program, as our business and global supply chains continue to evolve.
 This ongoing process involves redefining and clarifying the scope of the program, criteria for inclusion and the process for introducing new vendors into the program, which will help us to further identify and assess risks in our global supply chain.
 We plan to report on our progress in our 2013 Sustainability Report.

 CALIFORNIA TRANSPARENCY IN SUPPLY CHAINS ACT (SB657)

-As referenced above, Tiffany has a comprehensive supply chain auditing program which addresses the risks of human trafficking and slavery.
+As referenced above, Tiffany has a comprehensive supply chain auditing program which addresses the risks of human trafficking and slavery for suppliers in the Social Accountability Program.
 Our audits are conducted both internally and by a third party.
-Third-party verification is required of all of our high-risk suppliers, determined by a vendor self-assessment, industry and geographic location.
+Third-party verification is required of all of our high-risk suppliers in the Social Accountability Program, determined by a vendor self-assessment, industry and geographic location.